cmjw/CTF_Writeups/TryHackMe/Reversing_ELF.md

 # Conclusions

 This was an excellent introduction to reverse engineering for CTF participants.

+One key takeaway is the difference between static and dynamic analysis.
+Static analysis examines the code itself - be it machine code, assembly code, or source code.
+Dynamic analysis examines a program during execution - for example taking note of how different inputs produce different results, or examining register values at runtime.

-One of the key takeaways for me is the difference between *disassembly* and *decompilation*.
+Another takeaway is the difference between *disassembly* and *decompilation*.
 Disassembly translates machine code to assembly language, whereas decompilation translates assembly code into a reconstructed version of the higher-level source code.